lmee/A2UI-Android/specification/gulf_protocol.md

 Communication occurs via a JSON Lines (JSONL) stream.
 The client parses each line as a distinct message and incrementally builds the UI.
 The server-to-client protocol defines four message types:

-- `streamHeader`: Identifies the protocol version.
-This is always the first message.
-- `componentUpdate`: Provides a list of component definitions to be added to the client's component buffer.
+- `updateSurface`: Provides a list of component definitions to be added to or updated in a specific UI area called a "surface."
 - `dataModelUpdate`: Provides new data to be inserted into or to replace the client's data model.
+All surfaces share the same data model.
 - `beginRendering`: Signals to the client that it has enough information to perform the initial render, specifying the ID of the root component.
+- `deleteSurface`: Explicitly removes a surface and its contents from the UI.

-Client-to-server communication for user interactions is handled separately via a `ClientEvent` message, sent as a JSON payload to a REST API.
+Client-to-server communication for user interactions is handled separately via a JSON payload sent to a REST API.
+This message can be one of several types:
+- `userAction`: Reports a user-initiated action from a component.
+- `clientCapabilities`: Informs the server about the client's capabilities, such as the component catalog it supports.
+- `error`: Reports a client-side error.
 This keeps the primary data stream unidirectional.

 ## Section 1: Foundational Architecture and Data Flow